fusedio/fused-docs/docs/reference/fused/core/_realtime_ops.md

 Asynchronously executes a shared file-based UDF using the specific access token.

 Constructs a URL to run an operation on a file accessible via a shared token, enabling customization of the output data types for vector and raster data.
-It accommodates additional parameters for the operation&#x27;s execution.
+It accommodates additional parameters for the operation's execution.

 **Arguments**: